Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Agricultural practices
 Agricultural practices are also used in conjunction with afforestation, especially in areas previously subject to unsustainable practices or "slash and burn" techniques.
 Livestock farming, mostly cows, accounts for around 75% of deforestation in the Amazon, and emits over 100 million tonnes of methane, which is 28x more potent than just CO~2~, on top of the release of sequestered carbon in forest regions cleared for agriculture.

-At a local scale, Degraded Land Afforestation in Uruguay uses "carbon financing" (carbon credits), which may come from REDD+, to plant trees on more degraded land, whilst cattle graze on the lower areas.
+At a local scale, Degraded Land Afforestation in Uruguay uses "carbon financing" (carbon credits), which may come from REDD+, to plant trees on more degraded land, whilst cattle graze in the lower areas.

+Indirect measures can also be taken: animal feed can be improved, such as by giving seaweed to cows reducing methane burp emissions by 82%.
+Manure can also be recycled or added to anaerobic containers can also be a way to generate energy in rural areas, reducing the reliance on fossil fuels.

 ### Restoration of wetlands
 Globally, wetlands account for around 7% of the land.
 But also 35% of the terrestrial carbon store - meaning that they are very effective carbon sinks.
 Compared to tropical rainforests, they can store up to 50x more carbon in the same area.